CSLewin/NeonSunset/NEON SUNET.md

 *TODO, but you reveal info about you to your target.*

-#### Intent

-Is your goal Information or Action?

 Searching for information leaves traces.
-Search histories, access patterns, metadata--all fodder for roving expert Oversight Systems dedicated to constructing theoretical profiles of anonymized users based on what-if methodologies, then flagging anyone within a few steps of matching a particularly concerning archetype.
-Oversight Systems are just as good at catching budding terrorists and stalkers as they are at highlighting activists and dissidents.
+Search histories, access patterns, metadata--all fodder for expert Oversight Systems to construct profiles of anonymized users based on what-if methodologies and flag anyone within a few steps of a particularly concerning archetype, such as "terrorist", "stalker", or "political dissident".

 When you search for information on a subject relating to a job, you wager that you can find data to answer your questions before the system learns about you.
 Normally, this doesn't matter--nobody cares if you're googling a celebrity's birthdate to settle a bet.
-If you're looking up municipal sewer blueprints AND you're researching thermite recipes AND you're looking up the address of a bank branch manager, there's a chance an Oversight System is going to get nosy.
+If you're looking up municipal sewer blueprints AND you're researching thermite recipes AND you're looking up the address of a bank branch manager, there's a chance an Oversight System is going to get curious.

 For each question or body of knowledge you ask for (neighborhood sewer plans, recipes for decent thermite, nonpublic personal information), spend four hours of in-game effort and select one of the following data points, then roll 1d10+Lore+Technology.